undying/blog-jekyll/_posts/2020-05-22-postgresql-11-administration-summary.markdown

 ### INCLUDE indexes

 In addition to the indexed column, the index can contain an additional column.
-This can be usefull to avoid table scan and use only index scan.
+This can be useful to avoid table scan and use only index scan.

 `CREATE UNIQUE INDEX some_name ON person USING btree (id) INCLUDE (name);`

-Note: *Always select only those columns you need.
-When using `SELECT *` you gathering all data from table and that hurts your performance.*
+Note: Always select only those columns you need.
+When using `SELECT *` you gathering all data from table and that hurts your performance.

 ### CREATE INDEX in parallel